Krowsie/starter-academic/content/publication/paper-i-heterogeneous-use-of-registry-data-for-participant-identification-and-primary-outcome-ascertainment-is-found-in-registry-based-randomized-controlled-trials-a-scoping-review/index.md

   - Nancy J Butcher
   - Martin Offringa
 doi: https://doi.org/10.1016/j.jclinepi.2023.04.016
-publication: "*Journal of Clinical Epidemiology*"
+publication: "*Journal of Clinical Epidemiology*, 159:289-299"
 abstract: Registry-based randomized controlled trials (RRCTs) have potential to address limitations of traditional clinical trials.
 To describe their current use, information on planned and published RRCTs was identified and